E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/check_dlmeso_dpd/readme.rst

 Dynamics code from the mesoscopic simulation package DL_MESO_, developed by M. Seaton at Daresbury Laboratory.
 This open source code is available from STFC under both academic (free) and commercial (paid) licenses.
-The module is to be used with DL_MESO in its last released version, version 2.6 (dating November 2015).
+The module can be used with DL_MESO from version 2.6 (dated November 2015) onwards, including its currently released version, version 2.7 (dating December 2018).

 Testing
 _______